karimikkonen/sextante-manual/sphinx/source/index.rst

 ..
-SEXTANTE guide documentation master file, created by sphinx-quickstart on Thu Jun 13 00:05:30 2013.
+QGIS processing guide documentation master file, created by sphinx-quickstart on Thu Jun 13 00:05:30 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The SEXTANTE guide
+The QGIS processing guide
 ==========================================

 Contents: